 I am a graduate of the Economics PhD program at the University of Kentucky.
 In Fall 2016, I have joined the Economics Department at the State University of New York at Oswego as an assistant professor of economics.

 My field of research is international economics with an emphasis on international trade.
 Specifically, I am interested in the European integration process and its implications for international trade at both national and firm levels.
 I am also interested in how international environmental agreements shape international trade flows and their carbon/emission content along with other measures of industrial activity (e.g., output or employment).
-The latest addition to my research portfolio focuses on the effects of international trade on the incidence of child labor.
+I am also active in the field economics education.

 445 Mahar Hall